The

 Police.
 There are technical assistants for both county and

-city units, as well as data dispatchers for both county and city
+city units, as well as a data dispatcher for all county and city

 units that handle tow requests, etc. The Syracuse Fire Department,